TG's favourite Japanese design guru unleashes new concept for the road...

 The old 6-Series was seemingly designed by a team of blindfolded chimps throwing parts into a bath in a BMW spares warehouse.
 So this time BMW has given it a more sensible getup, as well as ditching any notion of it being a sportscar.
 Fret not, though – it drives even better now, and it’s still flash, except now in a “I’ve got a second home in the Seychelles” sort of way, as opposed to a “I’ve got the means to have you kneecapped” kind of way.

-Take note: the 6 has just been handed a (minor) facelift, which in true German fashion will likely make every little bit of the 6 a tiny bit better.
-Hold off if you’re bothered, otherwise now’s the time to head out and bag yourself a good deal on the existing model.
+Take note: the 6 has just been handed a (minor) facelift, which in true German fashion has made every little bit of the 6 a tiny bit better.
+Nice.

 As part of a master plan to banish the confused legacy of the last 6 Series, BMW released this one as a convertible first.
 Ignoring, for a moment, the ludicrously rapid M6, there are three engines on offer.
 The best, we reckon, is the six-cylinder 313bhp diesel found elsewhere in BMW’s line-up (640d).
 If you absolutely must have a petrol, the choice is between a 320bhp straight-six (640i), or a 449bhp V8 (650i).
 There’s not a massive amount between them on paper (4.6 seconds to 62mph plays 5.4) but the bigger one has a colossal 479lb ft, making it perfect for overtaking peasants when you’re late for the Masonic lodge disco.
 Mind, the lighter front end and hi-revving nature of the 640i makes it that bit more fun - though neither version is exactly nimble.